DanielBarranco-Phy/raman-spectroscopy-analysis/README.md

 # raman-spectroscopy-analysis

-This project processes Raman spectroscopy data from Renishaw structures (Raman Microscope files).
+This project processes Raman spectroscopy data from Horiba structures (Raman Microscope files).
 It extracts peak information and generates heatmaps representing the spatial distribution of these peaks across the sample.

 ## Features
 - Reads and parses Raman02 data files